FIFA opens disciplinary file for Byron Castillo case

 The international body invited “the Ecuadorian Federation and the Peruvian Football Federation to present their positions before the FIFA Disciplinary Commission,” it said in a statement.

-FIFA thus responds to a complaint filed by the Chilean Federation before that Disciplinary Commission, in which it presented allegations about the possible falsification of the documents that grant Ecuadorian nationality Byron Castillo.
+FIFA is thus responding to a complaint filed by the Chilean Federation before that Disciplinary Commission, in which it presented allegations about the possible falsification of the documents that grant Ecuadorian nationality Byron Castillo.

 The Ecuadorian team qualified directly for the World Cup, unlike those of Chile and Peru.